Ramesh-Veeriaperumal/freshconsult/private-api.md

 - Only squash commits.
 Lets minimize the merge commits and lets resolve all the conflicts in our local branches.

 #### Pull Requests
-- Raise PRs agains `helpkit-ember` branch
+- Raise PRs against `helpkit-ember` branch
 - Your branch name to start with `falcon-%{feature-name}`
 - Add **Falcon-API** label to the PR.
 - Make sure the branch is deleted once the PR is merged.